shanavasaintolien/marketing-analytics-labs/lab-00-data-says-about-you/README.md

 - What might a marketer or algorithm conclude about you?
 - What assumptions could be made about your preferences or lifestyle?
-- How might you be categorized?
+- How might you be categorized as a consumer?

-Write 1 short paragraph.
+Write 1 short paragraph (3-4 sentences).

 ---